drforr/perl6-Perl6-Parser/README.md

 PRODUCT.
 Doing so will void your warranty, and may cause demons to fly from your nose.
 YOU HAVE BEEN WARNED.

+=begin DEBUGGING UTILITIES

+There are two methods in L<Perl6::Tidy>, and one core method that you'll find useful as you delve into the murky waters of the code.

+The first one is useful after C<$pt.parse-source( $source )> - You can use C<.dump> on the resultant object, and (usually) get a dump of the NQPMatch object that the Perl 6 parser has generated for your source.
+I say "usually" because there are some conditions under which C<.dump> will hang, most of the time because you've passed it a list element.
+This is an issue with the NQP core, and deprioritized as such.

+The next one is useful after C<$pt.build-tree( $p )>, and that is C<$pt.dump-tree( $tree )>.
+This gives a nicely-annotated view of the L<Perl6::Tidy> tree, complete with text that it's matched in gist form, and the start and end markers of each leaf on the tree.
+(Start and end markers for constructs like L<Perl6::Document> and L<Perl6::Statement> are elided because they're computed from the underlying C<:child> elements.
+My rationale for ignoring those is that when I'm debugging line boundaries, I'm most concerned with what I can immediately affect in the code; since statement and document boundaries are generated for me, they're not something I can/should be tweaking.

+Finally, there's a little C<$pt.ruler( $source )> helper.
+All it does is put up a bit of text like so:

+#          1         2
+#01234567890123456789
+#unit subset Foo;␤

+First it puts up a tiny ASCII-art ruler that helps you count characters, with every 10 characters called out w/an extra tick above.
+This way you don't go blind counting characters.
+It renders just the first 72 characters so that things don't go wrapping around the terminal, and adds an ellipsis ('...') if the source text is more than 72 characters.

+It munges UNIX newlines (eventually CRLF when I get around to it) into the equivalent Unicode control pictures, so they don't wrap around to the next line of the screen.

+And then, so you can copy the text into another buffer without worrying about whether it'll be accidentally run as code, adds '#' to the start so that it's automatically a valid comment.

+=end DEBUGGING UTILITIES

 =begin DEVELOPER NOTES

 Internal classes are labeled with a leading C<_> so they will never be confused with native Perl6 classes.
 This is very likely with this sort of grammar, see L<_Signature> vs. the existing L<Signature> class.